spacemakerai/course-wasm/README.md

 Build the code with `npm run build`

-Start a web server `python -m SimpleHTTPServer 8083`
+Start a web server `npm run start`

+Open your browser on `http://localhost:3000`